-Written by greg on February 9, 2016
+Written by Greg on February 9, 2016

-Electrical injuries usually result direct contact with the source of electricity.
+Electrical injuries usually result in direct contact with the source of electricity.
 While some injuries can be minor like first-degree burns, there can be very serious damage internally that is not readily visible.
-Usually an electrical injury happens when exposed portions of wiring are contacted and occasionally exposed portions of an electronic appliance can lead to an accident.
+Usually, an electrical injury happens when exposed portions of wiring are contacted and occasionally exposed portions of an electronic appliance can lead to an accident.

-Great danger of serious injury or wrongful death or high-voltage electrical lines which produce many on-the-job accidents and the majority of the most serious injuries.
+The great danger of serious injury or wrongful death or high-voltage electrical lines which produce many on-the-job accidents and the majority of the most serious injuries.
 Direct contact with a power line frequently leads to amputation with rates as high as 75% in survivors.

-Usually domestic household shocks or not extremely serious because of the low-voltage nature of the current.
+Usually, domestic household shocks or not extremely serious because of the low-voltage nature of the current.
 The most frequent injury being a surface area burn.

 Electrical accidents can be painful even without visible burns and the neurological problems can be somewhat complex.

-Electrocution is usually confused with electrical injury however and electrocution is injury plus death.
+Electrocution is usually confused with an electrical injury however and electrocution is injury plus death.
 Electrocution is the fourth leading cause of on-the-job wrongful deaths in the United States.